Skip to main content

 • Browser and browser version

-Once the Ad Lightning team is made aware of the issue, we’ll move into action on our end by:
+Once the Boltive team is made aware of the issue, we’ll spring into action on our end by:

 • Temporarily bumping up the scan frequency for your site (if applicable)